nokotamustang/Vulkan3DEngines/readme.md

 # Vulkan 3D Engine in C++ / Visual Studio 2022

 This is a simple 3D engine using Vulkan API in C++ and Visual Studio 2022 on Windows.
-It is based on the Vulkan Tutorial by Brendan Galea.
+It is based on the Vulkan Tutorial by Brendan Galea: <https://www.youtube.com/playlist?list=PL8327DO66nu9qYVKLDmdLW_84-yE4auCR>.

+There will be additional projects and after I progress further.

 ## VS2022 Project Setup Instructions for Vulkan and GLFW